misakey/backend/docs/content/concepts/box-events.md

 Type `state.lifecycle` have the following content fields:

 - `state` (string): for which the only allowed value for now is `closed`.

+# 2. Accesses

+## 2.1.
+Admins

+Admins are considered as the users having the most advanced access on a box.

+Today, only the creator of the box is considered as a admin.

+## 2.2.
+Participants

+Participants are users that have joined the box via an invitation link.